-Work started at some of the locations in April 2021 and all projects are expected to be completed by mid-2022.
+Work started at some of the locations in April 2021 and all projects are expected to be completed by late-2022.

 Ghinni Ghinni – work involves resurfacing and improving road levels along an 10 kilometre stretch of the highway between Oxley Bend Road and Harrington Road.

 Work also includes installing rumble strips on both the northbound and southbound carriageways and installing sections of new safety barriers.
-For more information view the Ghinni Ghinni project notification (PDF, 408Kb).
+For more information view the latest Ghinni Ghinni project notification (PDF, 304Kb).

-Cundletown – Planning is also underway for improvements at the Cundletown interchange to improve safety and increase the level of service for larger freight vehicles.
+Cundletown – Work has started on improvements at the Cundletown interchange to improve safety and increase the level of service for larger freight vehicles.

 The upgrade of the Cundletown interchange will support the development of the Northern Gateway Transport Hub on Princes Street, being developed and delivered by MidCoast Council.

 Karuah – work involved installing median and roadside safety barriers, rumble strips, clearing and road widening.